mikkokko/csgo_gc/README.md

 - macOS users: The release binaries are not notarized, so if you're using them, you'll have to deal with that somehow

 ## Inventory editing
-Since there is no graphical editor yet, you'll have to edit `csgo_gc/inventory.txt` manually.
-There is a guide made by someone else [here](https://gist.github.com/dricotec/1ae3deb06c42012970c00df914348e76).
+For GUI inventory editors, see https://github.com/mikkokko/csgo_gc/issues/82.
+For manual editing, there is a guide made by someone else [here](https://gist.github.com/dricotec/1ae3deb06c42012970c00df914348e76).

 ## Building
 Requirements: